angular-experts-io/modern-angular-workshop/exercise-angular-cli.md

 ## TODO 1 - Learn how to use Angular CLI

+0. Confirm that there is at least Node.js `22.11` or above installed by running `node -v` in the console
 1. Run `ng version` to confirm the version of your global Angular CLI (should be **19**).
 If not, please update it using `npm i -g @angular/cli@latest`.
 2. Run `ng help` command to see all the available Angular CLI commands
 3. Try running `ng <some-command> --help` (please use `ng new --help`) as we're not in Angular workspace yet